Rookout/docs/docs/agent-setup.md

 ```
 <div class="rookout-org-info org-info-normal-snippet"></div>

-Alternatively, you can download the script to disk and execute it with command line arguments:
+Alternatively, you can download the script to disk and execute it with command line arguments (see more options below):
 ```bash
 $ curl -fs https://get.rookout.com > setup.sh
 $ bash setup.sh --token=[Your Rookout Token]
 ```
 <div class="rookout-org-info org-info-normal-snippet"></div>

-#### Linux Daemon Configuration
+### Linux Daemon Configuration

 - The enviorments variables for the Linux daemon are accessible by editing the `/etc/default/rookout-agent` file.